-If you encounter abnormal battery drain after moving from iOS 13 to iOS 14 update or from one version of iOS 14 to another, there are some steps you should take before getting in contact with Apple customer service.
+If you encounter bad iOS 14 battery life after installing the latest software update, there are some steps you should take before getting in contact with Apple customer service or taking your iPhone into a store.

 iPhone users are reporting a number of iOS 14-related issues.
-The list includes some of the usual suspects including bad battery life.
+The list includes many of the usual suspects including abnormal battery drain.

-While some of these battery issues might be hardware-related (bloated battery, for instance), others are related to Apple’s new iOS 14 software.
+While some of these battery issues might be hardware-related (a bloated battery, for instance), others are probably related to Apple’s latest iOS 14 software update.
 In a lot of cases, an app is causing the issues.

 This guide will take you through fixes for bad iOS 14 battery life and there’s a chance they’ll help you get your issues sorted out in a matter of minutes.